-Member committees have been established in Australia, Brunei, Cambodia, Canada, China, the European Union, India, Indonesia, Japan, North and South Korea, Malaysia, Mongolia, New Zealand, Papua New Guinea, the Philippines, Russia, Singapore, Thailand, U.S., and Vietnam.
+CSCAP membership includes almost all the major countries in the Asia Pacific.
+It has 21 full members of the Council (Australia, Brunei, Cambodia, Canada, China, Europe, India, Indonesia, Japan, DPR Korea, Korea, Malaysia, Mongolia, New Zealand, Papua New Guinea, Philippines, Russia, Singapore, Thailand, United States of America and Vietnam) and one associate member (Pacific Islands Forum Secretariat).
 Taiwan scholars also participate, increasing CSCAP's inclusivity.

 CSCAP's research and analyses support compliment the efforts of regional governments and official multilateral dialogue mechanisms, such as the ASEAN Regional Forum (ARF), which routinely bring together senior foreign ministry and defense officials from throughout the Asia-Pacific to discuss regional security issues and concerns.
 Pacific Forum President Ralph Cossa is a member of the ARF's Experts and Eminent Persons Group.